goldroe/tutor/readme.txt

   Partials is small hbs files that can be used by other hbs files.

 tutor.sql contains all the mysql tables and rows.

+Current version will have different frontend than demo.
+We added some customizations to make it look more sleek.